nickjj/ansible-nginx/README.md

     # If you want to override the default / location's try_files, this is the
     # place to do it.
 This could be useful for php-fpm based virtual hosts.
     custom_root_location_try_files: ''
+    # Is basic auth enabled for this virtual host?
+    basic_auth: False
+    # A 1 line message to show during the authentication required dialog.
+    basic_auth_message: 'Please sign in.'
     disallow_hidden_files:
       # Block all hidden files and directories, disable at your own risk.
       enabled: True